Code-Institute-Submissions/p4-devstories-1/README.md

 ## Unfixed Bugs

-Some bugs have come up during development one is the comments and the other is updating your newsletter email
+Some bugs have come up during development one is the comments and sending out newsletter email

-### Bug Number 1
+### Bug One Comments
 Comments seem to duplicate when you refresh after posting a comment

+### Bug Two Newsletter emails
+I have implemented the custom logic for a user to add their email to the newsletter its just sending out emails for notifications is slighty broken at the url /newsletter/send seems to be loading for a while then gets suck on a 502 error while trying to use send grid I tried using mail gun before but I ran into some issues with their support because I made a mistake in the settings on another project which made them lock my account making it unsuable for this project.

 ## Deployment